Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Experiment

 \section{Experiment}

-In this section, we first describe the overall experimental settings, including datasets, baselines, and implementation details.
-Then, we present and analyze the experimental results to evaluate the effectiveness of our proposed method.
+In this section, we first describe the overall experimental settings, including datasets and baselines.
+Then, we present and analyze the experimental results to evaluate the effectiveness of our proposed method. \textbf{The implementation details are provided in Appendix \ref{details}.}